Know before you go

 Grazing animalsCattle graze the site year-round.

 Follow signs from the car park past buildings and the livestock yard to the reserve.
 A wide path is mown around the site.
-Please keep to this path while the hay crop is growing and take notice of signs warning of livestock.
+Please keep to this path while the hay crop is growing and take notice of signs warning of livestock and keep dogs on leads at all times.

 When to visit